Technical tutorial

 Recursion shines when a problem can be broken down into smaller versions of itself.
 Instead of writing layers of loops or infinite “if” statements, a recursive approach can express the same idea in fewer lines with better readability.
 Basically it helps your team understand what you’re trying to accomplish without reading dozens of lines of code.

-• Tree-like structures such as the DOM or JSON, where each branch can be processed the same way as the whole.
+Tree-like structures such as the DOM or JSON, where each branch can be processed the same way as the whole.
+Nested or repeating patterns like folder systems, mathematical sequences, or puzzles such as mazes and the Fibonacci sequence.
+Replacing deep or nested loops when iteration becomes messy or difficult to track.

 Recursion can make code feel closer to the way we naturally describe these problems: “to solve the big problem, solve a smaller one first.”
 When written clearly and used in the right context, it creates elegant, maintainable solutions that mirror the structure of the problem itself.